 A winter cover crop will replenish your urban garden soil with critical nutrients, prevent weeds from growing and even provide a handy mulch when you mow it down.
-Here’s how to also get the benefits below ground, with this adapted no till gardening technique.
+Here’s how to also get the benefits below ground, with this adapted no-till urban gardening method.

 Trim your cover crop close to the roots.
 Save the tops (no need to shred them), you’ll use those later as a green mulch to add even more nutrients to the soil.